 Because of Singapore’s business-positive policies, businesses can avail of many tax exemptions and benefits – regardless of whether they are newly registered or already established.

-Private limited companies can enjoy the country's competitive tax rates.
-The country also follows a single-tier tax policy which means that once income has already been taxed at the corporate level, companies can already give the dividends to their shareholders tax-free.
+Private limited companies can enjoy the country’s competitive tax rates.
+The country also follows a single-tier tax policy, which means that once income has already been taxed at the corporate level, companies can give their shareholders tax-free dividends.

 Disadvantages of Private Limited Companies

 Even if the Pte Ltd structure seems the best, there are a few disadvantages you would have to know before committing to it.

 Private limited companies are subject to the Singapore Companies Act, unlike sole proprietorships and partnerships.
 Without professional help or people familiar with the process, registering and maintaining all the required paperwork can be a hassle.
 Failure to comply with the paperwork can also result in hefty fines.

 Even if the company is your brainchild, your control over it is only relative to the number of shares you still have and the number of shareholders willing to back you up.
 If the majority of the shareholders would vote against your plans, and you don’t have the numbers to push back, you won’t be able to do what you want in the company.

 A Pte Ltd company would need to file documents like annual returns and director’s reports, on top of other documentation required by the government.
 Failure to do so may result in fines and other penalties.